-(d) Adequate Protection Payment Distribution.
-The trustee will distribute preconfirmation adequate protection payments to any creditor identified in the plan as receiving payments from trustee and for which a proof of claim has been filed, less the trustee's statutory compensation and expenses, as soon as practicable after receipt of said payment from the debtor.
+The trustee will distribute pre-confirmation adequate protection payments to any creditor identified in the plan as receiving payments from trustee and for which a proof of claim has been filed, less the trustee's statutory compensation and expenses, as soon as practicable after receipt of said payment from the debtor.

-Rule 3015-5 Entry of Chapter 12 and 13 Pre-Discharge Certifications.
+Rule 3015-5 Chapter 12 and 13 Pre-Discharge Certifications.

-A Chapter 13 discharge will not be entered unless, after the completion of plan payments, the debtor has filed, after the completion of plan payments, the the appropriate Chapter 13 Debtor's a Certifications Regarding Domestic Support Obligations and Section 522(q) (Official Form 2830 for Chapter 13 cases and L.B.F.
-3015-6 for Chapter 12 cases) and has completed an instructional course concerning personal financial management described in 11 U.S.C. § 111 and § 1328(g)(1), and either the debtor or the course provider has filed a Certification About a Financial Management Course (Official Form 423)).
+A discharge will not be entered unless, after the completion of plan payments, the debtor has filed the appropriate Certification Regarding Domestic Support Obligations and Section 522(q) (Official Form 2830 for Chapter 13 cases and L.B.F.
+3015-6 for Chapter 12 cases).